How do you find out how much Social Security you’ll receive?

 A lot goes into your Social Security decision

 There’s a lot to consider when deciding to start your Social Security benefits.
-You should also know that Social Security is expected to run out of reserves by 2034.
-That doesn’t mean the program will go away, but it could lead to potentially smaller payments since annual tax revenue is expected to cover about 78% of benefits.8 By growing your 401(k) or other retirement accounts, you can help reduce your reliance on Social Security and give yourself some flexibility for when you start receiving benefits.
+By growing your 401(k) or other retirement accounts, you can help reduce your reliance on Social Security and give yourself some flexibility for when you start receiving benefits.

 Starting your Social Security benefits is personal to you and your financial situation.
 But remember, once you submit your application and start getting payments, your decision is final, so consider the impact on your long-term retirement income before you do.